 - I trust my leader

-Surveys like these should be in addition to normal daily performance metrics and KPIs, but too often companies dismiss them as being the ‘soft stuff’.
-“The truth is that often the ‘soft stuff’ is actually the hard stuff that leaders need to master.”
+Surveys like these should be in addition to normal daily performance metrics and KPIs, but too often companies dismiss them as being the soft stuff.

 It’s up to you as a leader to take the appropriate action: offer assistance to those who need more time or help, and for those who don’t fit the jobs they were placed in, work hard to find positions where they can add value.

-Terminate quickly and kindly – Once a decision is made to terminate someone, act quickly.
+Terminate quickly and kindly: Once a decision is made to let someone go, act quickly.
 Needless delays do not spare the person pain, and it certainly won’t do your stress levels any good.
-If someone is not performing well, you owe it to everyone on the team, as well as the company as a whole, to change the line-up as quickly and efficiently as possible.
+If someone is not performing well, you owe it to everyone on the team, as well as the company, to change the line-up as quickly and efficiently as possible.

 I wholeheartedly agree with Lee here and in my experience managers never regret dealing with performance issues.
-What they DO regret is dealing with it sooner.
+What they do regret is not dealing with it sooner.